GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   See /tmp/opendj-replication-7940848656437845148.log for a detailed log of this operation.

    ```

-   Secure the communications to all nodes. **You must add all your nodes to this command**:
+   Secure communication to all nodes. **Add all nodes to this command**:

    ```bash